davis-andy/Python/CIS 014 - C++ Programming (in Python)/Assignment 7/README.md

 <br />

-Write the following function taking in an integer vector (vector<int> &prices) consisting of all prices, in chronological order, for an hypothetical instrument.
-Your function recommends the maximum profit an investor can make by placing **AT MOST one buy and one sell order** in the time slice represented by your input vector.
+Write the following function taking in an integer array (prices: list) consisting of all prices, in chronological order, for a hypothetical instrument.
+Your function recommends the maximum profit an investor can make by placing **AT MOST one buy and one sell order** in the time slice represented by your input array.
 Remember BUY LOW, SELL HIGH:

 ```
-int getMaxProfit(vector<int> &prices)
+def getMaxProfit(prices: list) -> int:
 ```

 <br />

 **Examples:**

-input: {1,2,4}
+input: [1,2,4]

 output: 3